godiale/detekt-indentation-highlighting-issue/README.md

 ## Your Environment
 <!-- Include as many relevant details about the environment you experienced the bug in -->
 * Version of detekt used: 1.15.0
+* Version of detekt IntelliJ plugin used: 1.6.1
 * Version of Gradle used (if applicable): 6.7
 * Operating System and version: Windows 10 Pro
 * Version of IntelliJ IDEA: Community 2020.3.1 Build #IC-203.6682.168, built on December 29, 2020